 Customers who cancel subscriptions almost never provide the real reason in a survey.
 Research consistently shows that the stated reason matches the actual churn driver less than 27% of the time, meaning most retention strategies built on survey data alone are targeting the wrong problems entirely.
+Building a systematic churn analysis program anchored in conversational research rather than survey codes is the single highest-leverage shift available to most subscription teams.

 Cancellation surveys are presented at the worst possible moment for accurate data collection.
 The customer has already decided to leave.
 They are clicking through a cancellation flow with the goal of completing the process, not providing a detailed postmortem.
 The survey presents a list of predefined options — too expensive, missing features, switching to competitor, not using it enough — and the customer selects whichever option lets them proceed fastest.